 Luxury stores looted in overnight protests in NYC as de Blasio says there’s ‘limited protest activity’

-The looting and destruction continued during overnight riots in New York City-- at luxury stores such as Chanel and Dior-- for a third night in a row even as Mayor Bill de Blasio reported "limited protest activity" in Lower Manhattan.
+The looting and destruction continued during overnight riots in New York City for a third night in a row, even as Mayor Bill de Blasio reported "limited protest activity" in Lower Manhattan.

 CHRISTO, ARTIST KNOWN FOR HUGE, EYE-POPPING ART DISPLAYS, DEAD AT 84

-Fox News crews on the scene in Soho reported hundreds of people stealing from stores for hours on Sunday night going into the early hours of Monday morning piling shoplifted merchandise into vehicles while others rode off with their loot in black garbage bags balanced on CitiBikes.
+Fox News crews on the scene in SoHo reported hundreds of people stealing from luxury stores – including Chanel and Dior – for hours on Sunday night going into the early hours of Monday morning.
+The looters were seen piling shoplifted merchandise into vehicles while others rode off with the merchandise in black garbage bags balanced on CitiBikes.

-Eyewitnesses told Fox News the looting started before 11 p.m. after a day of protests demanding justice for George Floyd -- an unarmed black man who died after a former Minneapolis police officer knelt on his neck for over eight minutes -- that were largely peaceful, according to NYPD Commissioner Dermot Shea.
+Eyewitnesses told Fox News the looting started before 11 p.m.
+Sunday, following a day of protests demanding justice for the death of George Floyd while in police custody.
+The daytime demonstrations had been largely peaceful, according to NYPD Commissioner Dermot Shea.

-"Most of the day we had large crowds throughout the city in multiple boroughs yesterday.
+"Most of the day we had large crowds throughout the city in multiple boroughs [on Sunday].
 But when it got dark, things changed and it changed rapidly," Shea said on Fox News' "Fox & Friends" on Monday morning.
-"We anticipated it, but you saw large groups of people had no inclination to all this protest once it got dark, particularly in the area of Soho between Canal and West Broadway.
+"We anticipated it, but you saw large groups of people had no inclination to all this protest once it got dark, particularly in the area of SoHo between Canal and West Broadway.
 We had a number of stores broken into."

-Fox News reported nearly two dozen stores destroyed, defaced or broken into and looters emptied the shops while throwing debris at news crews and littering the streets with discarded shoeboxes and miscellaneous clothing items.
+Fox News reported nearly two dozen stores destroyed, defaced or broken into, and looters emptying the shops while throwing debris at news crews and littering the streets with discarded shoeboxes and miscellaneous clothing items.

 Meanwhile, de Blasio took to Twitter before midnight on Sunday to say he had been at Union Square and Barclays Center but saw little protest activity.
 Looters were seen on the scene past 3 a.m.

-The NYPD avoided scrimmages with thieves and instead focused on clearing the streets of New York City which saw thousands of demonstrators throughout the weekend.
+The NYPD avoided scrimmages with thieves and instead focused on clearing the streets, which saw thousands of demonstrators throughout the weekend.

+A spokesperson for the NYPD told Fox News over 250 arrests were made on Sunday and seven officers were injured in the process.
+Additionally, 11 police vehicles were vandalized, the NYPD said.

 CLICK HERE FOR THE FOX NEWS APP

-Shea described looters as "people taking an opportunity at the worst time," and urged the community to "come together."
+Shea described looters as "people taking an opportunity at the worst time" and urged the community to "come together."